xmon-org/ai-content-bundle/docs/development.md

 The bundle includes a diagnostic command that shows:

-- Available text providers
+- Provider status (Pollinations API for both text and image)
-- Available image providers
+- Task models configuration (default model, cost, allowed models per task)
 - Configured styles, compositions, palettes, and extras
 - Presets with their options
 - Prompt templates